yongsukyee/PyQSOFitSpec/README.md

 ## What's new
 This repo is adapted from [PyQSOFit](https://github.com/legolason/PyQSOFit) and [PyQSOFit_SBL](https://github.com/JackHon55/PyQSOFit_SBL).
 The main modification includes fitting the spectral line with a different line fitting model.
 The spectrum is bootstrapped from the flux and error and refitted at each iteration.
-The mean and standard deviation are calculated to output yield the output line properties.
+The mean and standard deviation are calculated to yield the output line properties.
 For other updates, see `CHANGELOG.md`.

 The code is used in Yong et al. (2022, submitted) to perform spectral line analysis on orientation selected SDSS samples. <!-- TODO add link -->